Antlerless Deer Permit

 Hunters who possess an antlerless deer permit may take an additional deer, which must be antlerless, in the WMD/subunit designated on their permit.

-Youth Deer Hunting Day (October 22, 2022): On Youth Day, junior hunters may take one antlered deer OR one antlerless deer statewide (without a permit).
+Youth Deer Hunt (October 20 - October 21, 2023): During the Youth Hunt, junior hunters may take one antlered deer OR one antlerless deer statewide (without a permit).

 - If a junior hunter takes an antlered deer on Youth Deer Hunting Day, they are prohibited from taking additional deer unless they have antlerless deer permits or participate in the expanded archery season (designated areas only) with appropriate expanded archery permits.